-The smoky flavor makes this sauce a natural as a barbecue sauce or glazes for meat.
-If you're bored with tomato-based barbecue sauce, this is a nice variation.
-It's also a great way to use raspberries from your garden in season.
+If you're bored with tomato-based barbecue sauces, this is a nice variation.
+It's also a great way to use seasonal raspberries from your garden.

 - 1 tablespoon olive oil